hudsonators/CS201-Portfolio-Project/README.md

 #### Settings

-Go to the settings menu with the options shown in the next section

 #### Rules

 Brief explanation of the rules for new users

 ### Settings

-Some extra settings to make the game a little more interesting
+Some extra settings to make the game a little more interesting are provided here

 #### Number of tokens in a row to win